Daniel Cleary: Professional

 The Newfoundland bluegrass/folk band Greeley's Reel recorded a "hockey anthem" version of their song "Come In" about Cleary after the win.
 The refrain specifically highlights the celebration that would occur "when Danny Cleary brings the Stanley Cup to Newfoundland."
 In addition to receiving extensive local radio airplay, the song appeared on CBC Television and a Fox Sports Detroit special.

 In the 2009 Stanley Cup playoffs on May 14, 2009, Cleary scored the tie breaking, Western Conference semi-final series winning goal for the Detroit Red Wings against the Anaheim Ducks with three minutes left in game seven.
 With the win the Red Wings moved on to face the Chicago Blackhawks in the Western Conference Final.
-Cleary scored five goals against his former team in a 4-1 series win clinching the Western Conference title before succumbing to the Pittsburgh Penguins in seven games in a rematch of the previous Stanley Cup final.
+Cleary scored five goals against his former team in a 4–1 series win clinching the Western Conference title before succumbing to the Pittsburgh Penguins in seven games in a rematch of the previous Stanley Cup Finals.

 In 2009, Cleary founded the Danny Cleary Hockey School in his native province of Newfoundland.
 The hockey school achieved notoriety after Henrik Zetterberg appeared wearing a hat donning the Danny Cleary Hockey School logo.

 On September 12, 2013, the Detroit Red Wings re-signed Cleary to a one-year, $1.75 million contract.
 On July 10, 2014, the Detroit Red Wings re-signed Cleary to a one-year, $1.5 million contract, with up to $1 million in performance-based bonuses.

 During the 2014–15 season, Cleary appeared in 17 games for the Red Wings, where he recorded one goal and one assist.
 On September 4, 2015, the Detroit Red Wings re-signed Cleary to a one-year, $950,000 contract.

 On September 23, 2016, Cleary signed a one-year contract with the Grand Rapids Griffins of the American Hockey League (AHL).
 During the 2016–17 season, Cleary did not feature in a game for the Griffins instead serving as an unofficial player/coach role in mentoring the younger players within the Red Wings organization.
 Cleary announced his retirement from playing after the Griffins captured the Calder Cup on June 13, 2017.